appwriters-dev/appwriters-dev/src/routes/(nested)/30days/flutter/(days)/day7/+page.md

 # Dart Packages

+## Tips

-1. Review the basics of packages in Dart.
+- Review the basics of packages in Dart.
 You can use the Dart documentation to learn more about these concepts (https://dart.dev/guides/packages).

-2. Create a new Dart console application, or continue working with the project you created in previous days.

-3. Import and use the "http" package to make HTTP requests and fetch data from an API.
+- Import and use the "http" package to make HTTP requests and fetch data from an API.
 For example:

 ```dart
 import 'package:http/http.dart' as http;